Join Here | Log In

 Is the cure for all chronic diseases to take a couple of fish oil pills?

-There are also questions surrounding the oxidation of fish oil supplements, especially the cheap stuff that you get at the grocery store, and whether oxidized fish oil has a negative impact instead of a positive benefit.
+I don’t think it is that simple.
+Instead, there is a lot of nuance in how much EPA, DHA, and DPA are needed – as well as avoiding inhibitors of the production of SPMs.There are also questions surrounding the oxidation of fish oil supplements, especially the cheap stuff that you get at the grocery store, and whether oxidized fish oil has a negative impact instead of a positive benefit.

 Start with your current DHA/EPA consumption:

+Knowing how much DHA/EPA you normally consume is an important first step.
 Cronometer.com is a free web app where you can track what you eat.
 It breaks down your nutrient intake, including omega-3 and omega-6 fats, and it’s fairly detailed in its list of foods.
 For example, you can differentiate between regular eggs vs. omega-3-enhanced eggs and grass-fed beef vs. regular beef.
 It doesn’t break out DHA/EPA vs. other omega-3 fats, though.

 Increasing fish consumption or supplemental marine oils:

-The pro-resolving lipid mediators are derived from EPA and DHA, found in salt-water fish oil, as well as arachidonic acid, found in meat or derived from linoleic acid.
+The pro-resolving lipid mediators are derived from EPA and DHA, found in saltwater fish oil, as well as arachidonic acid, found in meat or derived from linoleic acid.
 If you aren’t eating much fish or getting much DHA or EPA in your diet, then you may want to consider supplemental marine oil.

-Talk to your doctor if you have any questions on whether supplements are right for you and at which doses.
+Talk to your doctor if you have any questions on whether supplements are right for you and at what doses.
 High doses of fish oil may interact negatively with certain medications or act as a blood thinner at more than 3g/day in people who are on blood thinners[ref].

 Fish Oil Clinical Trials: